ethereum/devp2p/caps/eth.md

 of the peer's Status message, the Ethereum session is active and any other message may be sent.

-Within a session, two high-level tasks can be performed: chain synchronization, and transaction exchange.
+Within a session, two high-level tasks can be performed: chain synchronization and transaction exchange.
 These tasks use disjoint sets of protocol messages and clients typically perform them as concurrent activities on all peer connections.